adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-slots-with-attributes-en_US.md

 ## Recap!

-- Each slot is actually a list of map assign.
+- Each slot is actually a list of map assigns.
 - Slots can be given attributes and we can document this using `slot/2` with a `do` block.
 - To access slot attributes we need to loop through `@slot_name` then use `Map.get(loop_item, :attribute_name)`.